BNS Abu Bakr (1982)

-BNS Abu Bakr was a Leopard-class Type 41 anti aircraft frigate of Bangladesh Navy.
+BNS Abu Bakr was a Leopard-class Type 41 anti-aircraft frigate of Bangladesh Navy.
 She served Bangladesh Navy from 1982 to 2014.
 The ship was named after the first Rashidun Caliph Abu Bakr.

 History

-BNS Abu Bakr previously served 7th Frigate Squadron of the Royal Navy as HMS Lynx.
-The frigate was laid down by John Brown and Company, Clydebank, Scotland, on 13 August 1953, launched on 12 January 1955.
+BNS Abu Bakr previously served the 7th Frigate Squadron of the Royal Navy as HMS Lynx.
+The frigate was laid down by John Brown and Company, Clydebank, Scotland, on 13 August 1953, and launched on 12 January 1955.
 She was commissioned into the Royal Navy on 14 March 1957.
 On 12 March 1982, she was transferred to the Bangladesh Navy.

 Career

 BNS Abu Bakr joined the Bangladesh Navy fleet on 12 March 1982.
 She served under Commodore Commanding BN Flotilla (COMBAN).
 About 200 personnel served aboard Abu Bakr, with most living aboard her.